pinout-xyz/Pinout.xyz/src/en/overlay/ab-adc-pi.md

     name: MCP3424
     device: MCP3424
 -->
-#ADC Pi Zero
+#ADC Pi

-The ADC Pi Zero is an 8 channel 17 bit analogue to digital converter designed to work with the Raspberry Pi Zero.
-The ADC Pi Zero is based on two Microchip MCP3424 A/D converters each containing 4 analogue inputs.
+The ADC Pi is an 8 channel 17 bit analogue to digital converter designed to work with the Raspberry Pi.
+The ADC Pi is based on two Microchip MCP3424 A/D converters each containing 4 analogue inputs.
 The MCP3424 is a delta-sigma A/D converter with low noise differential inputs.

 ##Features

 - 8 x 17-bit 0 to 5V Single Ended Inputs
 - Control via the Raspberry Pi I2C port
-- Stack up to 4 ADC Pi Zero boards on a single Raspberry Pi
+- Stack up to 4 ADC Pi boards on a single Raspberry Pi
 - Jumper selectable I2C addresses (0x68 to 0x6F)
 - Buffered 5V I2C port
 - Based on the MCP3424 from Microchip Technologies Inc